JustGinger888/ContemporaryWebApplications/README.md

 - The distance to the cafe/cafeteria facilities to be too far, especially when it comes to differently abled students
 - The lack of knowledge concerning further food and drink facilities outside of the Spark building

+#### Problem Statement

+University students need a way to purchase orders from the various food and drink facilities on campus which least disrupts their class time.

 ## 2.0 Methods/Methodology
 ### 2.1 Overarching Methodology
 - You should provide a summary of the overarching methodology that you are using.